Kong/docs.konghq.com/app/enterprise/1.3-x/admin-api/audit-log.md

 # do not generate an audit log entry for requests that match the above regular expressions
 ```

-The values of `audit_log_ignore_paths` are matched via a Perl compatible regular expression.
+The values of `audit_log_ignore_paths` are matched via a Perl-compatible regular expression.

 For example, when `audit_log_ignore_paths = /foo,/status,^/services,/routes$,/one/.+/two,/upstreams/`, the following request paths do not generate an audit-log entry in the databse: